banner of finescrollsaw fretwork patterns

 This is an alluring art nouveau wall cabinet.
 The cabinet is in the center and three shelves on each side complete the design.
 Its ornamentation is fully in art nouveau style.
 It contains a large number of different leaves and flowers, and a curious tiger in the lower part.
 The door of the cabinet contains a beautiful fretworked panel showing a lady in a garden.

 This is a pattern completely reconstructed after an old Italian masterpiece design.
 The largest piece is divided in sections that can be cut separately and assembled easily with the help of dovetail joints.
 The joints of these sections, though discrete, are nevertheless almost completely covered by the six side shelves.
 Besides the long time required to complete a project like this, its construction has no particular difficulty.
 The patterns have been designed to use 1/4 and 1/8 inches wood or 6 and 3 mm wood.
 Even so, the design would look terrific in larger size.
 This can be attained easily by scaling the patterns appropriately.
-These are the measures of the cabinet depending on the wood width you use:
+These are the measures of the cabinet depending on the wood thickness you use:

 Height Width Depth